MachineLearningLifeScience/poli-baselines/readme.md

 ## Solvers available

+Some solvers run on specific conda environments.
+We provide the `environment.yml` files for each, so you can replicate the environment in your computer.

+These can be found [in the folder of each solver](src/poli_baselines/solvers).

 | Name | Status | Reference |
 |----------|----------|----------|
 | **Random Mutations**   |  [![Test (conda, python 3.9)](https://github.com/MachineLearningLifeScience/poli-baselines/actions/workflows/python-tox-testing.yml/badge.svg)](https://github.com/MachineLearningLifeScience/poli-baselines/actions/workflows/python-tox-testing.yml)  | N/A   |